 Create a signature key here and record the passphrase.
 This passphrase can later neither be changed nor restored.
 If the key is lost, it can mean that all agents need to be updated manually once again!

 1.2.
 Configuring the Update Plug-in

 The plug-in must of course be present and correctly configured in the agent.
-To do this, extend the agents using the Install agent updater (Linux, Windows) rule set around this plug-in.
+To do this, extend the agents using the Agent updater (Linux, Windows) rule set around this plug-in.
 Please note that the rule set here follows the ‘First rule per parameter wins’ principle.
 This allows you to define basic settings in general so that they do not have to be reset again and again in the more specific rules.
 In addition, of course, the online help provides more information about each item as soon as you activate it.

 Below are a few explanations of the individual points: